JarWings/DES207-DES502_Git/README.txt

 --Michael
 ver.0.0.9
 Journal system, fixed bug with button description not updating when opening the leaderboard, added delete data option, leaderboard now sorted from shorted to longest time.

+22/02/24
+--Michael
+ver.0.0.10
+Imported many visual assets from the team.
+Started constructing the TestMap scene.
+Added multiple "sub page" functionality, for when there are more buttons than space on the main menu.
+Improved journal layout and fixed bugs.
+Added option to load either the TestPlayer or TestMap scene from the main menu for testing.